Guidelines for Agricultural Area Proposal presented

 Contribution to solving social challenges

 According to the collectives, agriculture can make an important contribution to solving social challenges.
-Not through rules, regulations, prohibitions, and subsidies, but by acting as providers of valuable services to society.
-An area offer is a relatively new initiative and is often seen as complicated.
+Not through regulations, prohibitions, and subsidies, but by acting as providers of valuable services to society.
+An area proposal is a relatively new initiative and is often seen as complicated.
 Nevertheless, it is an important tool.
-Now that agricultural parties are increasingly being asked to contribute to social challenges in their own area, guidelines for drawing up an area offer offer farmers a solution.
+Now that agricultural parties are increasingly being asked to contribute to social challenges in their own area, guidelines for drawing up an area proposal offer farmers a solution.

 Extensive exploration